 Three in ten of our employees in Supply Chain are women, but women are still significantly under-represented in technical roles, which command a marketplace pay premium.

 In our engineering function, we have fewer than 1% female engineers and this is, to some extent, reflective of challenges faced by other companies in our industry and in society in general, in attracting more women into STEM and to the manufacturing industry.
 We are taking active measures to redress the lack of balance and recognise that there is still much more to do.

 The lower representation of women in Supply Chain contributes towards our gender pay therefore we have a strong focus on addressing this.
 We acknowledge that there are more men in our business working in night-shift roles and these roles pay a market premium.
-We remain committed to removing barriers for women and men in our business, working on night shifts and are taking steps to consider how these are implemented effectively.
+We remain committed to removing barriers for women and men in our business working on night shifts and are taking steps to consider how these are implemented effectively.
+We have reinitiated our supply chain graduate scheme, providing specific focus on growing a more diverse supply chain workforce.